 The active part of the medicine is combined with a liquid to make it easier to take or better absorbed.
 A liquid may also be called a ‘mixture’, ‘solution’ or ‘syrup’.
 Many common liquids are now available without any added colouring or sugar.

 The active ingredient is combined with another substance and pressed into a round or oval solid shape.
 There are different types of tablet.
 Soluble or dispersible tablets can safely be dissolved in water.
-Some coated or ‘enteric’ tablets cannot be dissolved or dispersed.

 The active part of the medicine is contained inside a plastic shell that dissolves slowly in the stomach.
 Some capsules can be taken apart so the contents can be mixed with a favourite food.
 Others need to be swallowed whole so the medicine is not absorbed until the stomach acid breaks down the capsule shell.

 These are creams, lotions or ointments that are applied directly onto the skin.
 They come in tubs, bottles or tubes depending on the type of medicine.
 The active part of the medicine is mixed with another substance that makes it easy to apply to the skin.